Why Your Dog Eats Cat Food (And How to Stop It)

-It will take some adjustments to your usual feeding routine, but it’s absolutely possible to resolve the issue, either by training your dog to ignore the cat’s meals or by removing the opportunity entirely.
+It will take some adjustments to your usual feeding routine, but it’s possible to resolve the issue, either by training your dog to ignore the cat’s meals or by removing the opportunity entirely.

 How to Train Your Dog to Stop Eating Cat Food

-To be fair to your dog, it may be hard to tell the difference between a bowl full of kibble that he’s supposed to eat, and a bowl full of kibble that’s off limits.
+To be fair to your dog, it may be hard to tell the difference between a bowl full of kibble that they’re supposed to eat, and a bowl full of kibble that’s off-limits.
 Help your dog out by making the bowls of kibble look very different from each other.
 Try different bowl sizes and colors, and if you have a placemat under your pets’ bowls, make sure they’re different too.

-(The AKC has a great tutorial here!)
-Once your dog knows “Leave It”, introduce cat food and repeat until he can successfully ignore the food.
+(The AKC has a great tutorial) Once your dog knows “Leave It”, introduce cat food and repeat until they can successfully ignore the food.
 It can take daily practice for a few weeks, but stay consistent with your training and you’ll get it together!

 The best way to keep your dog from eating cat food is to separate your pets when food is out.
 Start by moving your cat’s bowl to another room — one your dog can’t get to.
-If your dog never has access to the cat’s food, he’ll never get the opportunity to steal it!
+If your dog never has access to the cat’s food, they’ll never get the opportunity to steal it!
 Here are some options:

 - If you have a small dog, set up a sturdy baby gate that only your cat can jump over.

 - If you have a large dog, install a small cat-flap in the door or set up a tall baby gate in the doorway with a small opening for your cat.

 The bottom line: Don’t leave cat food out when your dog has plenty of opportunities to sneak over and grab a few bites.
 If you’re used to leaving food out throughout the day, it may take a while to get your pets used to eating their meals in full on a schedule.
-However, the benefits of a feeding schedule and removing any food that isn't eaten in 10-20 minutes is definitely worth it.
+However, the benefits of a feeding schedule and removing any food that isn't eaten in 10-20 minutes is worth it.